 The banks of the River Windrush, which runs through the centre of the quintessential Cotswold village of Bourton-on-the-Water, offer an idyllic location for an outdoor lunch and the perfect spot for people watching and duck-feeding.

 If you want to add some tasty snacks to your hamper then head to one of the village’s many delis, cafes and ice cream parlours.
+Just make sure to observe social distancing while you’re shopping.

 Make your way to Stratford Park, Stroud’s 56-acre green space, which has been recognised nine times with a Green Flag Award for excellence.

-The park also hosts an array of recreational facilities, including play areas, a leisure centre and skate park, as well as Museum in the Park – after you’ve polished off the picnic.
+Although they’re closed at the moment, the park also hosts an array of recreational facilities, including play areas, a leisure centre and skate park, as well as Museum in the Park – after you’ve polished off the picnic.

 Crickley Hill is a National Trust site located on the outskirts of Cheltenham in an Area of Outstanding Natural Beauty, offering stunning views of the Severn Vale, Robinswood Hill and even the Brecon Beacons and beyond.